noxkiwi/value/README.md

 The `getGrossFromNet` method converts a net value to a gross value by applying the sales tax, ensuring that the calculation is accurate and reliable.

 By using these Value objects, we ensure that our data is validated and consistent across our application, preventing errors like the ones we experienced in the past.

+## Let's Connect!
+If you're excited about the possibility of working together or simply want to discuss innovative ideas, I'd love to hear from you.
+Don't hesitate to reach out via [email](mailto:jan.nox@pm.me).

+Let's create something ***amazing*** together!